ColeTownsend/Handlebar/README.md

 Use
 ===

 Ready to use Handlebar on your blog?
 Awesome!
 Just visit [here](https://github.com/Codingbean/Handlebar/releases) and download the latest stable release.
-From there, just extract the ZIP, and upload the file titled 'Handlebar-master' to your WordPress install.
+From there, just extract the ZIP, and upload the file titled 'Handlebar' to your WordPress install.
 Easy, peasy.
 Lemon squeezy.

 In the Wild
 =====